zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 ```

 Now we need to change the kernel command line to use our Ubuntu rootfs instead
-of a Chrome OS rootfs.
+of a ChromeOS rootfs.
 For this, we'll use `make_dev_ssd.sh`, located in the
-Chromium OS source tree under
+ChromiumOS source tree under
 `src/platform/vboot_reference/scripts/image_signing/.` The [latest
 version](http://git.chromium.org/cgi-bin/gitweb.cgi?p=vboot_reference.git;a=tree)
 has options to change individual kernel command lines.